kilianr/phpbb-ext-survey/README.md

 ## Configuration

 Two new forum permissions (content category) will be introduced:
-* f_create_survey: Can create surveys upon topic creation or when editing the first post.
+* f_survey_create: Can create surveys upon topic creation or when editing the first post.
 This permission is initially copied from f_poll.
-* f_answer_survey: Can answer surveys.
+* f_survey_answer: Can answer surveys.
 This permission is initially copied from f_reply.

 ## Development